reposense/RepoSense/docs/dg/workflow.md

 **We use [Cypress](https://www.cypress.io/) for automated end-to-end front-end testing.**

-Note that it is **compulsory** to write tests for the front end UI changes that you made in order to prevent regression bugs.

 ### Writing tests
 1. Create a new test file in `frontend/cypress/tests`
 1. At project root start *Cypress Test Runner* by running `gradlew cypress`